VanderPloegR1/companion/instance_skel.md

 #### `feedback(feedback: object, bank: object) returns object`
 See [[Feedback]]

-This function will be called for each feedback a user executes when the .
+This function will be called when a feedback needs to be proceessed and the feedback doesn't have a callback defined.
 The feedback parameter will be this data structure:
 ```javascript
 {
 	id:       "FE6A5IuPC",               // Random ID for action